OHDSI/CirceR/README.md

 System Requirements
 ===================
 Requires R (version 3.2.2 or higher).
-Installation on Windows requires [RTools](http://cran.r-project.org/bin/windows/Rtools/).
 CirceR require Java.

 Getting Started
 ===============
-1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.
+1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including Java.

 2. In R, use the following commands to download and install CirceR: